Charity to pay off mortgage for fallen Huntsville officer Billy Clardy III

 “I’m flabbergasted by your compassion and I am incredibly humbled by your generosity,” she said.
 “This means the world to me.”

-Tunnel to Towers also announced it would take over the mortgage for Hendersonville, Tenn., Master Patrol Officer Spencer Bristol, who was hit and killed while chasing a suspect Dec.
+Tunnel to Towers also announced it would take over the mortgage for Hendersonville, Tennessee, Master Patrol Officer Spencer Bristol, who was hit and killed while chasing a suspect Dec.
 30.

 The foundation’s Fallen First Responder Home Program was created to support the families of first responders killed in the line of duty.
 Since 2015, the foundation says it has helped 40 families attain mortgage-free homes.